cajoue/cat-clicker-premium-pro/README.md

 * The application should display
     - [x] a list of at least 5 cats, listed by name
     - [x] an area to display the selected cat
+    - [ ] an admin button
+    - [ ] an admin area with inputs for changing the cat's name, url, and number of clicks (hidden by default)
 * In the cat display area, the following should be displayed
     - [x] the cat's name
     - [x] a picture of the cat